-The project currently has five Environmental Monitoring sites set up (Edale, Burbage, Holme, Marsden and The Roaches) and we'll be also adding another three sites over time.
+The project currently has seven Environmental Monitoring sites set up and we'll be adding another site in 2018.
 The sites are each 1 hectare in size (100 m x 100 m) and are used to measure things like rainfall, peat depth, water table, humidity, temperature, and vegetation.

 This short film made by one of our volunteers shows how you can get involved in monitoring an area of moorland, and even includes a short cameo from a mountain hare:

 You can see volunteers laying out quadrats (randomly placed squares used as a 'sample' of the moorland), installing equipment like peat anchors (for measuring peat depth), dipwells (for measuring water table) and a rain gauge (for measuring rainfall) amongst other things.
 Data from this kit will be downloaded monthly and used to see how the moorland is responding to climate change in the long term.
 You can find out more about the kit we use on the Tempcon website.